Ferrite-FEM/FerriteViz.jl/docs/src/atopics.md

 ### High-order fields

 The investigation of high-order fields is currently only supported via a first-order refinment of the problem.
-Here the high-order approximation is replaced by a first order approximation of the field, which is spanned by the nodes of the high-order approximation.
+Here, the high-order approximation is replaced by a first order approximation of the field, which is spanned by the nodes of the high-order approximation.
 For example, the first order refinement of a heat problem on a square domain for Lagrange polynomials of order 5 looks like this:
 ```@example 1